bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-get-manifest.md

 {% note info %}

-The order of parameters in the request must be followed.
+Maintaining the order of parameters in the request is mandatory.
 If violated, the request will be executed with errors.

 {% endnote %}